-One of the most historically articles was the one that started the initial conversation of MI.
-Miller's 1983 article titled "Motivational Interviewing with Problem Drinkers" was his attempt at challenging the commonly-held belief that people are unable to make positive life changes when they are unmotivated.
+One of the most historically significant articles was the one that started the initial conversation of MI.
+Miller's 1983 article titled "Motivational Interviewing with Problem Drinkers" was his first attempt at challenging the commonly-held belief that people are unable to make positive life changes when they are unmotivated.
 While agreeing that motivation is critical to the change process, Miller claimed that motivation is not a personality trait of clients, but is rather an interpersonal process that a client can engage in with a therapist.
-Instead of placing the responsibility of motivation wholly upon the shoulders of the client, Miller submitted that therapists can how much motivation a client possesses.
-He explained that motivation could be developed by creating cognitive dissonance within a 30 nance, a term coined in 1957 by Leon Festinger which holds that a person experiences distress when his values do not match his actions.
-In order to relieve tension, either the values need to relax to match the behavior or the behavior needs to improve to match the values.31 Miller noted that after initially developing motivation from cognitive dissonance, this motivation could be
+Instead of placing the responsibility of motivation wholly upon the shoulders of the client, Miller submitted that therapists can influence how much motivation a client possesses.
+He explained that motivation could be developed by creating cognitive dissonance within a client so the client recognizes the need or benefit for change.30